indradb/indradb/README.md

     * For a postgres datastore: `postgres://user:pass@localhost:5432/database-name`.
     * For a rocksdb datastore: `rocksdb://indradb.rdb`.
 This will store data in the directory `./indradb.rdb`.
 * `PORT` - The port to run the server on.
 Defaults to `8000`.
-* `SECRET` - The postgres implementation uses this as a [pepper](https://en.wikipedia.org/wiki/Pepper_%28cryptography%29) for increased security.
-Defaults to an empty string.
 * `INDRADB_SCRIPT_ROOT` - The directory housing the lua scripts.
 Defaults to `./scripts`.

 ## Install from source